Purpose of the course:

-1. Examine architecture through the lenses of the Discipline, Profession and Practice — the issues of knowledge domains, development of technique, analytics and technologies; ethics, social responsibility and regulation; value and innovation as they relate to different social, economic, political, and environmental conditions.
+1. Examine architecture through the optics of the Discipline, Profession and Practice — the issues of knowledge domains, development of technique, analytics and technologies; ethics, social responsibility and regulation; value and innovation within different social, economic, political, and environmental contexts;

 2. Explore the range of contemporary and emergent practices as they relate to the re-framing of our participation in and impacts on changing social, political, economic, cultural, technological and material landscapes;

-3. Develop analytic frameworks and tools for critically examining different approaches to and modes of practice, including their respective organization, operations and business models;
+3. Develop analytic frameworks and tools for critically examining different models and modes of practice, including their respective strategies, organization and operations;

-4. Challenge students to think about their present and future participation in practice, and to assist in their visualization of possibilities.
+4. Challenge students to think about their present and future participation in practice.

 Evaluation: Students are expected to be in regular attendance, to participate in class discussions, and to collaborate with others on team assignments.
 Evaluation is based on class participation (30%), team projects (30%), and a semester project (40%).